kailash-manasarovar/statement/docs/timeline/2023/november.md

 ### @1frgvn

-- https://x.com/1FRGVN/status/1730335228047056929 -> Domingo's dad is (apparently) a car dealer, he told me in 2014, so I'm literally unable to get my car fixed anywhere without possible ridiculousness occurring.
+- https://x.com/1FRGVN/status/1730335228047056929 -> Dominic's dad is (apparently) a car dealer, he told me in 2014, so I'm literally unable to get my car fixed anywhere without possible ridiculousness occurring.
-- https://x.com/1FRGVN/status/1730325008625398153 -> the `@g_lamarche` account is likely Domingo and came up on the Google search for `@jctot19` at some point to inform me of it.
+- https://x.com/1FRGVN/status/1730325008625398153 -> the `@g_lamarche` account is likely Dominic and came up on the Google search for `@jctot19` at some point to inform me of it.
 - https://x.com/1FRGVN/status/1729784281482907991 -> Carrie 2 in reference to June 12 Carrie 1.
 - https://x.com/1FRGVN/status/1729385938495602851 -> concern about what they're planning for me.
 - https://x.com/1FRGVN/status/1728892631047168442